RishaLab/DynamiQue/README.md

 # To run the application

 1) Download the files.
-2) Inside the Root directory.
+2) Navigate inside the Root directory.
 3) Run app.py file.